 We hope this post has at least given you some ideas as to how to navigate through this very strange period as a home seller.

 The co-founders here at Property Solvers have been through a few market cycles and pride ourselves in offering impartial advice.

-If you’re simply looking for an honest and up-front chat about selling your house during the COVID-19 crisis, we’re completely available.
+If you’re looking for an honest and up-front chat about selling your house during the COVID-19 crisis, we’re completely available.